Knowledge Base

 Table view

-And then, once you’ve filtered and visualized your data, you can look at the table view for a spreadsheet layout of the data in the chart:
+Once you’ve filtered and visualized your data, you can look at the table view for a spreadsheet layout of the data in the chart.

 Fields and data